bgplab/bgplab/policy/1-weights/index.md

 * Execute **netlab up** ([other options](../external/index.md))
 * Log into your device (RTR) with **netlab connect rtr** and verify IP addresses and BGP configuration.

 **Note:** *netlab* will configure IP addressing, EBGP sessions, and BGP prefix advertisements on your router.
-If you're not using *netlab* just continue with the configuration you made during the [previous exercise](../basic/3-originate.md).
+If you're not using *netlab*, continue with the configuration you made during the [previous exercise](../basic/3-originate.md).

 ## Configuration Tasks

-You want your device to prefer routes advertised by X1 over routes advertised by X2.
+You want your device to prefer routes advertised by X1 over those by X2.
 For example, the route for X2's loopback interface should use X1 as the next hop.

 Many BGP implementations use a mechanism called *weight* (usually applied per neighbor) to prefer routes advertised by one of the BGP peers.